Federated Epidemic Surveillance: Methods

 \subsection{Semi-synthetic data analysis}

 The semi-synthetic analysis is conducted under the assumption of noisy data, where the observed signal deviates from the true underlying prevalence.
 There are several objectives of this analysis.
 Firstly, it aims to investigate the effects of various factors, such as the number of sites, magnitudes of reports, and the imbalance of shares, while controlling for other dimensions.
 Secondly, the analysis facilitates the comparison of systematic errors arising from noise in the centralized and federated settings, as well as the assessment of the combination loss during the meta-analysis process.
-By utilizing real data as a starting point and employing a semi-synthetic approach, the analysis creates an ideal setting that examination of specific aspects of the data and their impacts.
+By utilizing real data as a starting point and employing semi-synthetic data analysis, we are able to control and examine the impact of different data features including the total count magnitudes and shares of entities.

-The generation of the semi-synthetic data starts with the utilization of COVID-related claims data reported on a daily basis.
-Initially, a 7-day moving average smoother was applied to the data, treating the resulting smoothed values as the underlying prevalence of the Poisson-distributed counts.
-Following this, Poisson sampling was performed to generate simulated observations, assuming that the observed data was drawn from a Poisson distribution with the smoothed data serving as the rate parameter.
-Once the simulated counts are obtained, the next step involves computing the growth rate of the prevalence and the $p$-values for the hypothesis test at each time point.
-Subsequently, alarms are determined based on these computed values and the predetermined thresholds.
+The generation of the semi-synthetic data starts with the counts of outpatient insurance claims with a primary diagnosis of COVID-19 in each county provided by Change, covering the period from 2020-08-02 to 2022-07-30 on a daily basis.
+Initially, a 7-day moving average smoother is applied to the total counts of all counties in a state.
+We then treat the resulting smoothed values as the underlying occurrence rate confirmed COVID-19 cases each day, from which Poisson-distributed observed counts are simulated.
+That is, Poisson sampling is performed to generate simulated observations, assuming that the observed data is drawn from a Poisson distribution with the smoothed data serving as the rate parameter.
+After getting the state-level counts, we multinomially allocate them into different sites with the designed parameter, regarding them as count-level counts.
+Once the simulated counts are obtained, the next step involves computing the growth rate of the ground truth prevalence and the {\it p}-values for the hypothesis test at each time point.
+Subsequently, alerts are determined based on these computed values and the predetermined thresholds.

-The observed discrepancy between the growth alarm of the prevalence and the centralized $p$-value alarm can be attributed to the intrinsic characteristics of the Poisson assumption and the proposed Poisson rate ratio test.
-Furthermore, the disparity between the centralized and decentralized $p$-value alarms emerges as a consequence of the meta-analysis procedure.
-By checking and comparing the errors that arise from this two-stage process, valuable insights were gleaned concerning the influence of recombination cost of different combination methods and the presence of systematic noise.

-Our findings indicate that the recombination cost has a comparable impact on the performance of the combination methods as systematic noise.
-Furthermore, modified versions of Stouffer's method and weighted Fisher's method exhibit stability across diverse settings, showcasing their robustness in practical scenarios.